-In summary, we can conclude that the marine-emitted halogen species can result in a complicated change of P{OH} in East Asia (Fig. 2), with negative ΔP{OH} in most areas of the ocean while positive in the north and south parts especially in the nearshore areas.
-IRR analysis results show that the changes of photolysis of O_3 and O_3 and O_3 and the reaction O_3 +Y are the main contributors to O_3 +Y are three pathways are influenced by different factors related to different species.
-For the photolysis of O_3 , both SSA and iodine can significantly decrease it, but with different mechanisms.
-SSA mainly influence the photolysis through a physical factor, by extinction of solar radiation, which in turn can decrease both O_3 +Qo concentration.
-Inorganic iodine can only decrease O_3 +Concentration, through the enhanced O_3 +deposition and the atmospheric destruction of O_3 , but to a much larger extent than that caused by SSA.
+In summary, we can conclude that marine-emitted halogen species can result in a complicated change in POH in East Asia (Fig. 2), with negative ΔP{OH} in most areas of the ocean but positive in the northern and southern parts, especially in the nearshore areas.
+IRR analysis results show that the changes in photolysis of O_3 and HOX and the reaction $HO_2 + Y$ are the main contributors to ΔP{OH} (Fig. 3).
+These three pathways are influenced by different factors related to different species.
+For the photolysis of O3, both SSA and iodine can significantly decrease it, but with different mechanisms.
+SSA mainly influences photolysis through a physical factor, by extinction of solar radiation, which in turn can decrease both $J(O^1D)$ and O_3 concentration.
+Inorganic iodine can only decrease O3 concentration through enhanced O3 deposition and the atmospheric destruction of O_3 , but to a much larger extent than that caused by SSA.
 For the photolysis of HOX, only the cycling of HOI has a significant contribution.
-For the conversion of HO2 to OH, IO will compete with NO and O_3 to consume HO2, resulting a significant decrease of the conversion; while the SSA can also lead to a decrease of the conversion, probably through more complicated feedbacks.
+For the conversion of HO2 to OH, IO will compete with NO and O3 to consume HO2, resulting a significant decrease in the conversion, while SSA can also lead to a decrease in the conversion, probably through more complicated feedbacks.